 5.X.1 General

 This clause defines procedures for different use cases and scenarios when 5GMS uses MBS for delivery as introduced in clause 4.X.
 In all scenarios, the 5GMSd Client acts as an MBS-Aware Application.

+The scenarios presented are not considered to be comprehensive and complete for all possible functionalities.
+For example, while MBS defines its own metrics reporting, the MBS client may also provide information to the Media Session Handler that integrates relevant data in 5GMS metrics reporting.
+MBS and 5GMS metrics reporting may run in parallel.

-The MBSTF terminates the MBS Distribution session and includes a Media Server that it is assumed can be accessed by the Media Player using common methods, typically HTTP GET requests.
+The MBSTF terminates the MBS Distribution Session and includes a proxy Media Server that it is assumed can be accessed by the Media Player using common methods, typically HTTP GET requests.

 5.X.2 Procedures for 5GMS content delivered exclusively via MBS

-In this scenario, 5GMS media content is exclusively delivered via the MBS System, i.e. media content is not delivered via reference point M4d, but only via MBS User Services.
-Hence, the MBSTF Client may therefore perform unicast repair operations via reference point MBS-4-UC, if available.
+In this scenario, 5GMS content is delivered exclusively via the MBS System, i.e. content is not delivered via reference point M4d, but only via MBS User Services.
+However, the MBSTF Client may perform unicast object repair operations via reference point MBS-4-UC, if available.

-The call flow in figure 5.X.2 1 extends that defined in clause 5.3.2 to address the delivery of 5GMS media content exclusively via MBS.
+The call flow in figure 5.X.2 1 extends that defined in clause 5.3.2 to address the delivery of 5GMS content exclusively via MBS.
 Aspects specific to this use-case are indicated in bold.

 Figure 5.X.2-1: High-level procedure for DASH content delivery via MBS